 Middle earth has a beach.
 And it is mighty lovely.
 In fact, more lovely than the beach in Southern California.
 I jest not.

-It’s six hours to the Alabama coast from “middle earth”-Huntsville (nearly the same distance we drove regularly from Redondo Beach, California in Los Angeles County to see my mother in Scottsdale, Arizona).
+It’s six hours to the Alabama coast from “middle earth”-Huntsville (nearly the same distance we drove regularly from Redondo Beach, California in Los Angeles County to visit my mother in Scottsdale, Arizona).
 Realizing that I’m still not happy about living in middle earth, I tried not to set my expectations too high.
 I’d spent eight years in Southern California…living two miles from the ocean enjoying near perfect weather, year round…..and….well…what could be better than that?
 I’ll tell you and reluctantly so…..

 The Alabama coast (also known to some as the Redneck Riviera)!

 I love the sand.
 It’s clean, a pristine white, and fine as sifted confectioner’s sugar kind of sand.
 And, when you walk on it there is this soft squeaking sound with each step.
 It’s squeaky-clean sand.

 We stayed in a high-rise condo (the 14th floor) in Perdido Key, Florida.
 I’d have preferred a small beach cottage but it’s not quite like the Outer Banks, North Carolina here.
 Anyhow, just two miles westward up the beach you cross into Alabama.
 Hubby and I walked the beach just past the state line each morning and afternoon in our continuing effort to keep moving our aging (and expanding) bodies.